 To become an Excel power user, you need to know how to use array formulas, which can perform calculations that you can’t do by using non-array formulas.

-This article explains the basics of array formulas and provides examples.
+This article explains the basics of these formulas and provides examples.

 Array formulas extend normal formulas.
 An array is a range of at least two or more cells.
 They are also referred to by “CSE” formulas which stands for Control, Shift, Enter.
 The reason is that after typing an array formula into an Excel cell, you must press Ctrl + Shift + Enter instead of just Enter.
 By pressing Ctrl + Shift + Enter, Excel adds the curly brackets { and } around the formula.